-If you are planning to deposit all or part of your refund for Tax Year 2020 in a 529 account (see Form 2, page 12), this contribution will be deductible on line 17 or 18 in the tax year the contribution was made.
-For example, if the contribution is made in 2021 with the filing of your 2020 tax return, it will be deductible on the 2021 return.
+If you are planning to deposit all or part of your refund for Tax Year 2022 in a 529 or 529A account, this contribution will be deductible on line 17 or 18 in the tax year the contribution was made.
+For example, if the contribution is made in 2023 with the filing of your 2022 tax return, it will be deductible on the 2023 return.

-Line 17-Family Education Savings Account Deposits and Earnings.
-You can subtract up to \$3,000 of the contributions that you made during 2020 to one or more Montana Family Education Savings Accounts.
+Line 17-Family Education Savings Account

+Deposits and Earnings.
+You can subtract up to \$3,000 of the contributions that you made during 2022 to one or more Montana Family Education Savings Accounts.

 If you are married, both you and your spouse can exclude up to \$3,000 for contributions that you made to one or more Education Savings Accounts.
 This exclusion is allowed for contributions that you make to an Education Savings Account that is owned by you or jointly with your spouse.
 As part of your exclusion, you may also be able to include amounts that you use to establish a Family Education Savings Account (under the Montana Uniform Transfers to Minors Act or another state's Uniform Gifts to Minors Act) for your child or stepchild if that child is a Montana resident.

-Withdrawals of your contributions and earnings from an Education Savings Account are not taxable to you if you withdraw them to pay for qualified higher educational expenses defined under federal law.
-If you withdraw these contributions for purposes other than to pay for qualified higher educational expenses, they are subject to a recapture tax of 6.9 percent, which should be reported on Tax Liability Schedule, line 1.
+Withdrawals of your contributions and earnings from an Education Savings Account are not taxable to you if you withdraw them to pay for qualified education expenses.
+Qualified education expenses are defined in 26 U.S.C.
+529 and include: